infinum/ios-prince-of-versions/PoV 4.0 Migration Guide.md

 * **Multiple configurations:**

   * It is possible to define multiple configuration for the same platform
-  * Appropriate configuration will be chosen based on the requirements if they are defined in JSON
+  * Appropriate configuration will be chosen based on the requirements - if defined in JSON

 * **Defining requirements:**